- Oops!Something went wrong.Please try again later.

 Does Sharps Compliance Have A Good ROE?

-By comparing a company's ROE with its industry average, we can get a quick measure of how good it is.
+Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
 However, this method is only useful as a rough check, because companies do differ quite a bit within the same industry classification.
-If you look at the image below, you can see Sharps Compliance has a lower ROE than the average (13%) in the Healthcare industry classification.
+As is clear from the image below, Sharps Compliance has a lower ROE than the average (12%) in the Healthcare industry.

 That certainly isn't ideal.
 We prefer it when the ROE of a company is above the industry average, but it's not the be-all and end-all if it is lower.
 Nonetheless, it could be useful to double-check if insiders have sold shares recently.